 - Members of the SCWG presented at AAS 236 during a press conference and a plenary session.
 If you registered for AAS 236, you can use your login to watch sessions posted on our site, and in about six months they will be made available to the public (around the time of AAS 237).
-Members of the SCWG will present to the National Academy of Sciences (NAS) Space Studies Board (SSB) and Aeronautics and Space Engineering Board (ASEB) at the 2020 Joint Meeting of the ASEB and the SSB, to be held virtually this year from Monday, 8 June to Thursday, June 11.
-The SCWG is organizing a technical workshop for 29 June to 2 July.
+Members of the SCWG presented to the National Academy of Sciences (NAS) Space Studies Board (SSB) and Aeronautics and Space Engineering Board (ASEB) at the 2020 Joint Meeting of the ASEB and the SSB, held virtually this year 8-11 June.
+The SCWG is organized a technical workshop for 29 June to 2 July.
 Also NSF's Spectrum Innovation Initiative: National Center for Wireless Spectrum Research (SII-Center) has issued a call for proposals due June 12.
 There was also the Astro2020 meeting on radio frequency interference.

 - AASPPD establishes this webpage to help keep the community better informed.
 AASPPD co-hosted a webinar with the Satellite Industry Association (SIA) aimed at informing the satellite industry of the impacts satellite constellations have on the astronomical sciences.

 - The Editor of AAS Nova, Susanna Kohler, published a summary of Jonathan McDowell's ApJL paper on satellite constellations.
 AASPPD has a call with the International Dark-Sky Association (IDA) to discuss our approach to the satellite constellation problem.
 Members of SCWG and SpaceX present to the Astro2020 Subcommittee on Satellite MegaConstellations.